 Swallowing difficulty can occur at any stage of Parkinson's.
 This can be a problem when taking your medicines.
 Tell your doctor or pharmacist if you have problems swallowing your medicines.
 They may recommend you see a speech language therapist.

 Some medicines should not be broken or crushed and your doctor may switch you to another type of medicine if this is needed.
 Ask your pharmacist for advice.
-Read more about difficulty swallowing medicines.
+Read more about difficulty swallowing medicines

 Medicines to avoid

 Some medicines can bring on Parkinson’s-like symptoms or react with Parkinson’s medicines and should be avoided unless they’re recommended by a specialist.
-That's why it is always important to let your doctor, nurse or pharmacist know about any medicines you are taking before starting any new ones.
+That's why it is always important to let your doctor, nurse or pharmacist know about all the medicines you are taking before starting any new ones.
 This includes over the counter medicines (eg, antihistamines, cold and cough medicines), herbal supplements and rongoā Māori.